araobp/odl-app/doc/CHAPTER1.md

 ##Some criteria
 - OpenDaylight is sort of multi-vendor NMS.
 Are you going to develop an application for managing your network?
-- OpenDaylight does not support networkin equipment supporint CLI-only.
+- OpenDaylight does not support networkin equipment supporing CLI-only.
 - If your networking equipment is software switch (e.g., Open vSwitch) or white box, there are plenty of other SDN controllers out there.
 - Do you need to use OSGi?
 These days you may also use PaaS(e,g,.
 Kubernetes and Docker) and Linux containers with a variety of open source software components instead of Java-only OSGi and artifacts.
 - Do you need High Availability based on RAFT/Akka/LevelDB?